w3c/png/Third_Edition_Explainer.md

 This explainer covers solely changes for the
 [Third Edition](https://www.w3.org/TR/png-3/),
 currently under development.

-The Third Edition adds widely-requested features and folds in errate reported since the
+The Third Edition adds widely-requested features and folds in errata reported since the
 Second Edition.

 ## Motivating Use Cases